Life Insurance Post-Claims Underwriting

 Why Would an Insurance Company Conduct a Post-Claims Underwriting Investigation?

-It is a fact that insurance companies are relying on good Florida law as their justification for searching the insured’s application.
-Section 627.409 of The Florida Statutes allows the insurer to deny claims or cancel a policy if the insured’s application misrepresents a fact that was material to the insurance company’s risk.
-However, the insurance company may still be acting in bad faith if they know or should know that adverse medical history could be used to deny a claim.
+Section 627.409 of the Florida Statutes authorizes an insurer to deny claims or cancel a policy if the insured’s application misrepresents a fact that was material to the insurance company’s risk.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].